PythonicThoughtsSnippets/PythonicThoughtsSnippets.github.io/_posts/2020-02-12-PTS9-args-after-default-parameters.md

     return
 ```

-**Secondly**, my _brain_ is getting more Pythonic than I!
+**Secondly**, my _brain_ is getting more Pythonic than me!
 I was actually writing something completely new for me without even realizing; simply, expecting it to work.
 And only noticed some hours later.

 Did you knew this was possible?
 [Let me know](https://github.com/PythonicThoughtsSnippets/PTS-Code-Snippets/issues/9).